 - extends around all four sides on the bunk bed.

-You also need a guardrail on the wall-side of a bunk bed unless the bed is permanently attached to the wall.
+A guardrail must be in place on the wall-side of a bunk bed, unless the bed is permanently attached to the wall.

 Secure the ladder